 - 💰 Why It’s Cheap: Smaller regional airport with limited but affordable connections

-- ✈️ Best Airlines: Emerald Airlines, Aer Lingus (seasonal)
+- ✈️ Best Airlines: Emerald Airlines (Aer Lingus Regional), seasonal UK routes

 - 🧠 Pro Tip: Combine a budget flight to Waterford with a rail pass.
 Trains from the city connect to Cork and Dublin for much less than airport transfers

-You’ll land close to Ireland’s oldest city, home to the Viking Triangle, Waterford Crystal Visitor Centre, and the medieval Reginald’s Tower.
-The surrounding region also offers access to the Copper Coast, a UNESCO Global Geopark filled with cliffside walks and hidden coves.
-Prices for food, lodging, and transit here are noticeably lower than in tourist-heavy zones.
+You’ll land close to Ireland’s oldest city, home to the Viking Triangle, the Waterford Crystal Visitor Centre, and the medieval Reginald’s Tower.
+The surrounding Copper Coast, a UNESCO Global Geopark, is full of cliffside walks and quiet coves.
+Food, lodging, and transit here all run noticeably cheaper than in the tourist-heavy west.

 Fun fact: Waterford is Ireland’s oldest city, dating back over 1,100 years.
 It’s one of the few places where you can actually explore Viking ruins just a short ride from the airport.